 The Observatory is open for public tours usually on the first Wednesday of each month, offering a chance to look through the university's telescope.
 This will be preceded by a short talk on astronomy (around 30 minutes) plus an opportunity to ask questions, followed by a tour of the dome.
 In the event of bad weather, the observing will not be possible, but the talk and tour of facilities will go ahead.
 [No optical telescope on Earth can see through cloud - if it's too cloudy to see stars with the unaided eye (or the Sun earlier in the day), then we won't be able to see stars through the telescope.]

-During special events of astronomical interest, additional tours may be scheduled and will be announced here approximately one month in advance.
+During special events of astronomical interest, additional tours may be scheduled and will be announced here.

 Will it be clear tonight?
 Astronomical forecast